MicrosoftDocs/fabric-docs/docs/data-warehouse/guidelines-warehouse-performance.md

 Currently, the [Monitoring Hub](../admin/monitoring-hub.md) does not include [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 If you choose the Data Warehouse experience, you will not be able to access the **Monitoring Hub** from the left nav menu.

-Fabric administrators will be able to access the **Capacity Utilization and Metrics** report for up-to-date information tracking the utilization of capacity which includes [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
+Fabric administrators will be able to access the **Capacity Utilization and Metrics** report for up-to-date information tracking the utilization of capacity that includes [!INCLUDE [fabric-dw](includes/fabric-dw.md)].

 ## Use dynamic management views (DMVs) to monitor query execution